Benjamin-Elon/Benjamin-Elon/README.md

 I am working on two projects of my own invention.

 The first project is a tool for visualizing the Israeli rental market.
 Existing data and charts are...vague and sad.
 I want the public to be able to understand the layout of the rental market for any area or areas by any metric they so desire.
-I gained a laundry list of skills while working on this project...
+I gained a laundry list of skills while working on the project...

 1) Realtional sql
 2) Headless browser automation